 When it comes to wine fridges, the type and size of the fridge will determine how prone it is to ice build up.
 Generally speaking, larger wine fridges are more likely to suffer from ice build up than smaller ones, as larger fridges tend to have more air space and can therefore more easily accumulate moisture.
 Similarly, fridges with single-zone temperature control are more likely to suffer from ice build up than those with dual zone wine fridges, as the latter allows you to set different temperatures for different bottles.
 Another factor that can contribute to ice build up in a wine fridge is the location of the unit.
 Wine fridges should generally be placed in an area that is not too humid and away from direct sunlight, as both of these can cause condensation and heat transfer, leading to ice build up.

-Finally, its important to note that regular maintenance and care of your wine fridge can help prevent ice build up.
+Finally, it’s important to note that regular maintenance and care of your wine fridge can help prevent ice build up.
 This includes regularly cleaning the unit and checking for any signs of condensation.
-Additionally, its important to ensure the temperature of the wine fridge is set correctly to prevent any drastic temperature fluctuations that can lead to ice build up.
+Additionally, it’s important to ensure the temperature of the wine fridge is set correctly to prevent any drastic temperature fluctuations that can lead to ice build up.

 Overall, there are a number of factors that can contribute to ice build up in a wine fridge.
 Larger fridges, single-zone temperature control models, and fridges located in high-humidity areas are all more prone to ice build up than their smaller, dual-zone, or lower-humidity counterparts.